-RAG is an Australian menswear and women's activewear retailer and has the following brands: Tarocash, yd., Connor, Johnny Bigg and Rockwear.
-We have more than 550 stores across Australia and New Zealand where we distribute and sell a range of products through physical stores and digital channels.
-We also sell via third party concession stores such as via Myers and the Iconic.
+RAG is an Australian menswear and women's activewear retailer and has the following brands: Tarocash, yd., AXL+CO by Connor, Connor, Johnny Bigg and Rockwear.
+We have more than 580 stores across Australia and New Zealand where we distribute and sell a range of products through physical stores and digital channels.
+We also sell online in the US and via third party concession stores such as Myers and The Iconic.